-- Conflict amongst workers, and between workers and local community, based on cultural, religious or behavioural practices. - Discontent amongst local community on engagement of outsiders. - Use of community facilities such as health centres, temples, transport facility etc. by migrant labour may lead to discontent with local community. - In case contractors bring in unskilled migrant labour, there stands the risk of exploitation of a labourer.
+- Conflict amongst workers, and between workers and local community, based on cultural, religious or behavioural practices. - Discontent amongst local community on engagement of outsiders. - Security issues to local women from migrant workforce. - Use of community facilities such as health centres, temples, transport facility etc. by migrant labour may lead to discontent with local community. - In case contractors bring in unskilled migrant labour, there stands the risk of exploitation of a labourer.
 This can happen in the form of hiring underage labourers, low and unequal wage payments, forced labour and discrimination on basis of the basis of caste, religion or ethnicity